bob-el-bot/BobTheBot/README.md

 - `/hug [user]*5` Show your friends some love with a hug.
 - `/welcome [welcome]` Bob will send welcome messages to new server members.
 - `/hi` Say hi to Bob.

+### 🔒 Encryption commands:
+- `/encrypt a1z26 [message]` Encrypts your message by swapping letters to their corresponding number.
+- `/encrypt atbash [message]` Encrypts your message by swapping letters to their opposite position.
+- `/encrypt caesar [message] [shift]` Encrypts your message by shifting the letters the specified amount.
+- `/encrypt morse [message]` Encrypts your message using Morse code.
+- `/encrypt vigenere [message] [key]` Encrypts your message using a specified key.

+### 🔓 Decryption commands:
+- `/decrypt a1z26 [message]` Decrypts your message by swapping letters to their corresponding number.
+- `/decrypt atbash [message]` Decrypts your message by swapping letters to their opposite position.
+- `/decrypt caesar [message] [shift]` Decrypts your message by shifting the letters the specified amount.
+- `/decrypt morse [message]` Decrypts your message using Morse code.
+- `/decrypt vigenere [message] [key]` Decrypts your message using a specified key.

 ### 🗄️ Informational / help commands:
 - `/help` Get DMed information for *all* commands.